A Self-Distillation Embedded Supervised Affinity Attention Model for Few-Shot Segmentation

-Many works on semantic segmentation and few-shot segmentation introduce various of attention mechanisms.
-Attention mechanism can effectively capture the location of object and let deep neural network models know where to focus.
-PGNet \cite{PGNet} uses a graph structure to represent the relationship between pixels of support and query, and produces an attention map of query image which contains spatial information of query target.
+Limited support prototypes can not provide enough target features, so we consider using the attention mechanism to provide more adequate prior information about the target for the task.
+Attention mechanism can effectively capture the location of object and let deep neural network models know where to focus, some previous works also utilize attention mechanism.
 PFENet \cite{PFENet} uses high-level features of both support and query to generate query attention map.
 By employing ImageNet \cite{ImageNet} pre-trained model as backbone and fixing its weights, the prior attention mechanism is training-free.
 However, the ImageNet pre-trained model is produced to tackle the classification task, which is not suitable to generate attention map in few-shot segmentation task straightly.
-So we propose a supervised affinity attention mechanism (SAAM), which can solve the problem caused by unrepresentative of few support features.
-The architecture of our SAAM is shown in Fig. \ref{Fig7}.
+So we propose a supervised affinity attention mechanism (SAAM), which can solve the problem caused by unrepresentative of limited support features.
+The architecture of our SAAM is shown in Fig. \ref{Fig6}.